-Blind: For earned income, disregard the first \$85 plus one-half of the remainder.
+Aged and disabled: Federal SSI regulations apply.
+Blind: For earned income, exclude the first \$85 plus one-half of the remainder.

-Responsibility of relatives: No income is deemed to the spouse at home.
+Financial responsibility of relatives: No income is deemed to the spouse at home.

 Interim assistance: State participates (in counties that chose to do so).